Darren-Yau/TennisPlayerRanking/README.md

 2. Adding more variables such as adding points when a player won convincingly leads to better ranking results.
 2. Just ranking by players that never lost will not work since the winning may have won against really bad players.

+How to use
+1 Copy TennisRank.py and UTRTennisData.csv into an empty file or clone this repository 2 You may need to numpy and pandas with a simple pip installation (added a requirements.txt file) 3 run TennisRank.py